-To customize typefaces and colors, you go to Online Store > Themes > Customize and click the ‘Theme Settings’ link in the bottom left hand corner of the screen.
+To customize typefaces and colors, you go to Online Store > Themes > Customize and click the ‘Theme Settings’ cog icon in the top left hand corner of the screen.

-Then, click on the colors and typography options to change colors and fonts respectively (these will appear on the right hand side of the screen).
+Then, click on the colors and typography options to change colors and fonts respectively.

-Editing these elements is pretty straightforward — you click on what you want to change and are given the controls to do so.
+Editing these elements is very straightforward — you click on what you want to change and are given the controls to do so.

 Here are a few things worth bearing in mind when selecting colors and fonts:

 - Do your research into how colors and typefaces work together — or better yet, involve a graphic designer in the process.
 A designer will be able to give you a clear steer on good font and color pairings, save you time and help you get a more professional result.